WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 #### getElementOption

 Gets an option value of a cell, group or the notebook.
+[Cloud 1.56]

 + Parameters